CT 4-H Mentoring Project

 Group activities designed to strengthen family bonds through social interaction and fun activities

-The CT 4-H Mentoring Project is a prevention program designed to assist youth in acquiring knowledge, building character, and developing life skills in a fun learning environment.
-This 12-month mentoring program serves 80 youth, ages 8-14, in the Waterbury community.
+This 12-month mentoring program serves 50 youth, ages 8-13, in the Waterbury community.
 This program includes three components: Group Mentoring, 4-H Activities and Family Night Out.
-Tutoring is offered in addition to one of three focus areas: karate, creative arts, or dance.
+Tutoring is offered in addition to one of three focus areas: coding, creative arts, or dance.
 We are a community-based mentoring program, seeking to provide positive role models.
 CT 4-H Mentoring is one of the many Mentoring Programs conducted by Waterbury Youth Services.

 CT 4-H Mentoring Project Goals